stefaandesmet2003/ArduinoProjects/DCC/README.md

 i.e. never make it to the RxBuffer = less work for xpc_Run()

 ## tested
-- see CommandStationXPNET
+- see CommandStation XPNET

 ## stability
 keeps working under constant polling from JMRI, especially during programming
 issue with occasional RX_ERRORS solved; xpnet command is now copied to rs485c with global ints disabled to garantee transmission in 1 slot.

 ## todo
-- version STM8, requires AltSoftSerial -> port to STM8 TODO
+- version STM8, requires AltSoftSerial
+-> port to STM8 TODO, not considered for now

 # Accessory decoder (AVR + STM8)
 - 2 modes : turnout decoder mode & output decoder mode (see below)